 At the start of each stage, you begin with only the Matriarch and if she dies, you lose.
 As you kill humans, you can consume them which gives you biomatter.
 You can use biomatter to create grunts that can be later evolved into a variety of other swarmer units.

 Your best approach will always be stealth and ambushes.
-You can get overwhelmed easily if you try to take the earthlings head on as many of your swarmers will die in a single attack.
+Earthlings can overwhelm your swarmer’s if you fight them head on, as many of your swarmer’s will die in a single attack.
 As the game progresses you will obtain a wide array of options for dealing with the enemy.

 Each turn most units have at least one attack action, some have more.
-If you attack a human and they live, they will attack you back.
+If you attack an earthling and they live, they will attack you back.
 While some humans die in one attack, you have to plan for the ones with armor or higher health.
 Some even explode on death.

 One such option is setting up a group attack, you can move multiple swarmers into position and have them attack at the same time, dealing all the damage at once.
 Others will include your many upgrades.